Ichneutica cuneata: Description

 Philpott reported that the species had a 38 to 39 mm wingspan.
 George Hudson described the species as follows:

 The forewings are greyish-ochreous, strongly clouded with brownish-ochreous in the disc; all lines are very obscure, the orbicular is almost round, outlined in black towards the termen; the claviform very small with cloudy blackish edging; the reniform dull black; there is a cloudy median shade; all the leading veins are broadly marked in blueish-gray; a blackish patch is situated near the middle of the subterminal area, two at the cornus and another on vein 1 at the base of the wing.
 The hind-wings are greyish-ochreous with a very broad blackish terminal band.

 The adult male of this species has a wingspan of between 32 and 39 mm where as the female has a wingspan of between 34 and 39 mm.
 I. cuneata can be distinguished from similar species by the black to dark grey kidney mark on the forewings of the species as well as the colour of the hindwing which gradually changes from ocherous-grey to a darker grey along the border.
 The underside of the hind wing also has a discal spot as well as a line.
 No similar species has these markings.

 The population of this species found at Tongariro National Park and previously separated into a distinct species tends to be darker in appearance as a result of the blackish markings on the forewings.
 However these markings are variable.

 Distribution

 This species is endemic to New Zealand.
 This species is only known from the Tongariro National Park in the North Island but is widespread in the South Island.
 I. cuneata was discovered by J. H. Lewis at Ophir.
 Along with Otago, I. cuneata has also been found in Canterbury in the South Island, as well as Mount Tongariro and Mount Ruapehu in the North Island.

 Habitat

 This species frequents tussock grassland and shrubland in montane and subalpine areas.
 They have been recorded at altitudes of between 450 and 1640 m.

 Behaviour

 The adult moths are on the wing from December to April and can be active during the day.
-They have been known to rest of rocks.
+However they are attracted to light and have been collected via a mercury vapour light trap.
+Adult moths have been known to rest on rocks.